App Volumes Architecture

 - Exceptional applications – Some software apps just do not work when installed on an App Volumes package.
 There is no list of such applications, but an administrator might discover an issue where an application simply does not work with App Volumes.

-Writable volumes can be used to persist a variety of data as users roam between nonpersistent desktop sessions.
-As is described in App Volumes 2.14 Technical What’s New Overview, Outlook OST and Windows Search Index files are automatically redirected to writable volumes, improving search times for customers using these technologies.
+Writable Volumes can be used to persist a variety of data as users roam between nonpersistent desktop sessions.
 See Working with Writable Volumes for information on creating and managing writable volumes.

 - Package VMDKs are mounted as read-only and can be shared among all desktop VMs within the data center.